frsystux/ChocolateyInstall/README.md

 ### SCRIPT OPTIONS

--setproxy : Set a proxy if you use one
+-setproxy : Set a proxy if you use one<br>
--noinstall : Bypass the chocolatey install phase if already installed -gamesinstall : Install game launchers such as Steam or GOG and Discord.
+-noinstall : Bypass the chocolatey install phase if already installed<br>
+-gamesinstall : Install game launchers such as Steam or GOG and Discord. <br>
--networktoolsinstall : Install nmap and wireshark -linuxinstall : Install Wsl2 + wsl-ubtunu + Docker-Desktop
+-networktoolsinstall : Install nmap and wireshark<br>
+-linuxinstall : Install Wsl2 + wsl-ubtunu + Docker-Desktop<br>